Skip navigation

 Western Europe

-5G subscription growth is strong in the region, and is expected to rise from 227 million at the end of 2024 to 307 million in 2025, equaling a penetration of 55 percent.
-5G subscription penetration varies between countries, where markets that launched 5G early, such as the UK and Finland, have already achieved high penetration relative to other markets.
-Going forward, 4G is expected to decline in favor of 5G.
-5G subscriptions are anticipated to reach around 540 million at the end of 2031, representing 95 percent penetration at that time, which is in line with other leading 5G markets.
-5G mid-band and SA are gaining traction in the region, with leading service providers launching new offerings based on differentiated connectivity in areas such as payment terminals, live broadcasting and photojournalism.
+5G subscription growth is strong in the region, reaching around 300 million in 2025, which equals a penetration of 54 percent.
+The penetration varies between countries, where markets that launched 5G early, such as the UK and Finland, have already achieved high penetration relative to other markets.
+5G mid-band and SA are gaining traction, with leading service providers launching new offerings based on differentiated connectivity in areas such as payment terminals, live broadcasting and photojournalism.
+In Spain, a major service provider launched the first commercial service in the country based on differentiated connectivity in Q1 2026, designed to guarantee enhanced connectivity during periods of extreme demand, such as concerts, major public celebrations, or cultural events with large numbers of users in attendance.

 Next steps